 Overall, Project: Snowblind is pretty solid for a budget game, thanks to fantastic gameplay (even if it doesn't have much else going for it).
 I don't think I'll be playing through it a second time, but for $1.50, the ride was a fun one worth taking.

-24 of 29 people (83%) found this review helpful 4 people found this review funny
+52 people found this review helpful 1 person found this review funny

 If you like cleaner FPS games like Red Faction, Star Wars Commandos, or even original F.E.A.R., then you should love Snowblind.
 It has all the things I love about those games.
 Here are just some of them:

 1) All environments are "real".
 By that I mean that they are all rendered in the 3D world.
 Anything you see, you can probably jump or stand on.
 No invisible walls except in the sense that the levels have to be defined by something.
 They aren't infinite after all.
 But it is usually something believable like a wall or fence.